ChrisAcrobat/Queue-Counter/README.md

 # Queue-Counter
 A simple queue counter system.
 Available on [GitHub Pages](https://chrisacrobat.github.io/Queue-Counter/).
-An even simpler version for child play is available [here](https://chrisacrobat.github.io/Queue-Counter/original.html).
+An simpler version for child play is available [here](https://chrisacrobat.github.io/Queue-Counter/original.html).

 ## How to
 ### Admin (host)